aahmadu/force-pdf-inline/README.md

-**Force PDF Inline** is a Chrome extension that intercepts HTTP responses and rewrites the `Content-Disposition` header for PDF files from `attachment` to `inline`.
-This ensures that PDFs always open directly in Chrome’s built-in PDF viewer in a new tab, without being forced into the Downloads folder or external applications.
+# Force PDF Inline

+Chrome extension to make sure PDFs always open in the built-in viewer instead of downloading.

+## Status
+Work in progress.
+Right now just the manifest and background script scaffold.